 Whole-person assessment is unfavorable to Applicant.
-She has shown insufficient progress to date in addressing her delinquent debts to merit enough positive overall credit to mitigate financial concerns.
-Overall, Applicant's actions to date in addressing her finances reflect too little evidence of restored financial responsibility and judgment to overcome reasonable doubts about her trustworthiness, reliability, and ability to protect classified information.
+He has shown insufficient progress to date in addressing his delinquent debts to merit enough positive credit to mitigate financial concerns.
+Overall, Applicant's actions to date in addressing his finances reflect too little evidence of restored financial responsibility and judgment to overcome reasonable doubts about his trustworthiness, reliability, and ability to protect classified information.
 See AG ¶ 18.
-Conclusions are warranted that her finances are not sufficiently stabilized at this time to meet minimum eligibility requirements for holding a security clearance.
+Conclusions are warranted that his finances are not sufficiently stabilized at this time to meet minimum eligibility requirements for holding a security clearance.
 Eligibility to hold a security clearance under the facts and circumstances of this case is inconsistent with the national interest.